jvm-comp47360/bus-me/ReadMe/ReadMe_user.md

 <img src="image/select_stop.png" width="300px">
 </p>

-*All these selection can be searched by keywords in the dropdowns.*
+*Please note that all these selections can be searched by typing directly into in the dropdowns.*

 - **Time Selection**
+The calendar icon can be clicked to select the date and time of the journey.
+The departure and arrival radio toggles can also be clicked depending on whether you would like your journey to start or end at the provided date.

-Users can click the calendar icon to select the date.
-It consists of three child selection.
-Firstly, a calendar to choose the day, month and year.
-Secondly, a clock to select an accurate time in minutes.
-Thirdly, the type of time users choose is departure or arrival.
+There are two steps to the date time selection process.
+First, a calendar appears, allowing you to select the date.
+Then, a clock appears to select an accurate time.
 <!-- ![calendar_selec](image/calendar_select.png) ![clock_select](image/clock_select.png) -->
 <p align="center">
 <img src="image/calendar_select.png" width="200px">